robstoll/atrium/README.md

 ```
 </ex-own-compose-4>

-If we keep adding assertion functions involving `children` it might be best to provide a shortcut property and function.
+If we keep adding expectation functions involving `children` it might be best to provide a shortcut property and function.

 <code-own-compose-5>